MaxAnderson95/Cmdlets_In_Your_Inbox/README.md

 2. Open the "Generate Random List of Commands.ps1" script file in a text editor or the ISE.
 3. Start adding the list of Modules you'd like to pull commands from on line 3 and down inside the "Modules" array.
 4. Once complete, save and run the script.
 It will generate a txt file named "Commands_Random" in the same directory as the script file based on the modules specified.
-5. Finally, open the newly created text file and add a new line at the top of the file with the word "START".

 ### Configure the Primary Script
 1. Open "Cmdlet a day.ps1" in a text editor or the ISE.